neuromorphs/tonic/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5079802.svg)](https://doi.org/10.5281/zenodo.5079802)

-Battling with all the different file formats of publicly available neuromorphic datasets?
-No more!
 **Tonic** is a tool to facilitate the download, manipulation and loading of event-based/spike-based data.
 Have a look at the list of [supported datasets](https://tonic.readthedocs.io/en/latest/datasets.html) and [transformations](https://tonic.readthedocs.io/en/latest/transformations.html)!
-It's somewhat modeled after PyTorch Vision for an intuitive interface, so that you spend less time worrying about how to read files and more time on things that matter.
+It's fully compatible with PyTorch Vision/Audio for an intuitive interface, so that you spend less time worrying about how to read files and more time on things that matter.

+## Documentation
+You can find the full documentation on Tonic [on this site](https://tonic.readthedocs.io/en/latest/index.html).

 ## Install
 ```bash